blazium-engine/blazium-docs/tutorials/3d/global_illumination/reflection_probes.rst

 <doc_using_lightmap_gi>` aren't viable (e.g. in procedurally generated levels).

 Reflection probes can also be used at the same time as screen-space reflections to provide reflections for off-screen objects.
-In this case, Godot will blend together the screen-space reflections and reflections from reflection probes.
+In this case, Blazium will blend together the screen-space reflections and reflections from reflection probes.

 .. seealso::

     Not sure if ReflectionProbe is suited to your needs?
     See :ref:`doc_introduction_to_global_illumination_comparison`
-    for a comparison of GI techniques available in Godot 4.
+    for a comparison of GI techniques available in Blazium.

 Visual comparison
 -----------------